 First of all, I stopped jumping from project to project.
-I knew this behavior was detrimental to my goal of making more money.
+I knew this behaviour was detrimental to my goal of making more money.

 Next, I made the decision to sell my card game website.
 This project didn’t have the kind of leverage I was looking for, plus I was no longer interested in the product I was selling.

 I ended up finding a buyer who took the website off my hands for $13,500, which I immediately put into my savings account.
 The money wasn’t exactly life-changing, but what did matter was I no longer had to think about the website.
 I was making mental space for something bigger.